radicaldirectory/test-prisma-app/README.md

 ### running the app!

 If everything worked well, now you can run the app.
 Run `npm run dev` to start Next.js.
 Then open your browser and go to [http://localhost:3000](http://localhost:3000) to see the app running.

+## quick tour of the repo

+components/ -> React components go here pages/ -> special Next.js folder in which the file structure creates the app routing structure. each file is a page in the app, except files in... pages/api -> special Next.js folder - each file is accessed as server-side code that can be called as an API at the corresponding route. lib/ -> basically miscellanious code. `email.ts` is a handler for sending emails with the Mailgun API. `prisma.ts` initialises a Prisma client that other code can use, fixing [this problem](https://www.prisma.io/docs/support/help-articles/nextjs-prisma-client-dev-practices)

+stitches.config.ts -> this file contains key info about the styling of the app.

+.storybook/ -> a bunch of configuration is here to try and get storybook, typescript and next.js all playing together nicely babel.config.json -> other configuration for next.js, typescript, storybook

+.github/workflows/ -> this contains workflows for a tool called github actions. there is one in there that connects the repo to a testing service called chromatic.